Danack/RfcCodex/explicit_defaults.md

 Anyway, I thought the previous RFC was going to pass so what do I know?

+**Update 3rd Dec 2020** - I now think this idea is moot after named params has passed.

 # Notes

 ## Alternative idea